Defense & Military

 Procurement Timelines

-Standing up on-premise TAK servers requires hardware procurement, ATO processes, and network engineering that can take months or years.
+Standing up on-premise TAK servers requires hardware procurement, authorization workflows, and network engineering that can take months or years.

 Training Environment Gaps